juxor/afaq/markdown/secH1.md

 Similarly, much of the economic policies implemented by the Bolsheviks had their roots in that book and the other writings by Lenin from 1917.

-The conclusions of dissent Marxist Samuel Farber seem appropriate here.
+The conclusions of dissident Marxist Samuel Farber seem appropriate here.
 As he puts it, _"the very fact that a Sovnarkom had been created as a separate body from the CEC [Central Executive Committee] of the soviets clearly indicates that, Lenin's **State and Revolution** notwithstanding, the separation of at least the top bodies of the executive and the legislative wings of the government remained in effect in the new Soviet system."_ This suggests _"that **State and Revolution** did not play a decisive role as a source of policy guidelines for 'Leninism in power.'"_ After all, _"immediately after the Revolution the Bolsheviks established an executive power . . . as a clearly separate body from the leading body of the legislature . . .
 Therefore, some sections of the contemporary Left appear to have greatly overestimated the importance that **State and Revolution** had for Lenin's government.
 I would suggest that this document . . . can be better understood as a distant, although doubtless sincere [!], socio-political vision . . . as opposed to its having been a programmatic political statement, let alone a guide to action, for the period immediately after the successful seizure of power."_ [**Op.
 Cit.**, pp. 20-1 and p.
 38]

 That is **one** way of looking at it.
 Another would be to draw the conclusion that a _"distant . . . socio-political vision"_ drawn up to sound like a